As part of our Investor Essentials series, we outline the tax-efficient options for your investments or savings.

 What’s the difference between an ISA and a pension?

-If you were considering putting money away just for your retirement and were only to have either an ISA or a pension, a pension would usually come out on top.
-However, for longer-term goals besides retirement, or if you think you might need the money before you retire, then an ISA could be the way to go.
-If you can afford it, a combination of both a private pension and an ISA may be a suitable choice.
+If you were considering your retirement funds and were only to have either an ISA or a pension, a pension would usually come out on top.
+However, for goals besides retirement, or if you think you might need the money before you retire, then an ISA could be the way to go (though of course for the really well-organised financial individual, a combination of pension and ISAs is a strong plan).

 ISAs in more detail